George Stanhope, 7th Earl of Chesterfield: Cricket

 Lord Chesterfield was one of the pioneers of Derbyshire cricket.
 In 1857 and in 1859 played for a pre-county Derbyshire side against All England XIs.
 He also played for I Zingari.

 In 1860 Chesterfield played first-class cricket for Gentlemen of the North and for Nottinghamshire.
 He also played for Nottingham and All England XIs.
 In 1861 he played first-class matches again for Northern Gent's and Nottinghamshire.
 He also turned out for Marylebone Cricket Club and Gentlemen of the Midland Counties.

 Chesterfield played ten innings in five first-class matches with an average of 13.50 and a top score of 65.

 In 1870 Chesterfield was one of the founders of Derbyshire County Cricket Club and became the club's first president.

 Personal life

-In November 1871 Lord Chesterfield stayed at Londesborough Lodge, Scarborough, with, among others, the Prince of Wales.
-Both Chesterfield and the Prince contracted typhoid fever.
-The Prince recovered while Lord Chesterfield died from the illness.
+In November 1871 Lord Chesterfield stayed at Londesborough Lodge, Scarborough, home to the Earl and Countess of Londesborough with, among others, the Prince of Wales.
+Chesterfield, the Prince and the Prince's groom contracted typhoid fever from poor plumbing.
+The Prince recovered while Lord Chesterfield and the Prince's groom both died from the illness.
 He was unmarried and was succeeded in the earldom by his third cousin, George Stanhope.